cdavidmaxey/cdavidmaxey.github.io/_posts/2017-06-01-Strategies-for-Students with-Attention-Difficulties.md

 </ul>
 <h3>Social Skills & Problem Solving Instruction</h3>
 <ul>
     <li><h6>Social skills classes</h6>.
-At some school, counselors teach students social skills using a structured class, and the students are given structured opportunities to use the social skills that they learn.</li>
+At some schools, counselors teach students social skills using a structured class, and the students are given structured opportunities to use the social skills that they learn.</li>
     <li><h6>Problem solving support</h6>.
 Teachers can discuss how to resolve social conflicts, and support problem solving when conflict arises among students.</li>
 </ul>
 <h3>Behavioral Interventions</h3>